-This course provides students with the opportunity to develop a sound knowledge of the etiology, pathogenesis, morphologic changes, and functional consequences of pathologic processes.
-This course will encompass the general principles and mechanisms of disease.
+The course is designed to provide foundational knowledge of the etiology, pathogenesis, morphologic changes, and functional consequences of pathologic processes.
+The course will encompass the general principles and mechanisms of diseases, as well as the pathologic mechanisms of the various organ systems.